galczo5/mythical-angular/content/posts/renderer.md

 This way works with classes, attributes and so on.
 But how it is working under the hood...?
 Let's start with analysis of `main.js` located in dist directory after the `ng build` has ended.
-It looks very hard to understand, so i decided to make it easier.
+It looks very hard to understand, so I decided to make it easier.
 Search for function `ListItemDirectiveComponent_Template`.
 Basically, every template you define in Angular is transformed into a function in the javascript code.
 Our background styles are added using something called `ɵɵstyleProp`;